cockroachdb/docs/v21.1/deploy-cockroachdb-with-kubernetes-openshift.md

 	<img src="{{ 'images/v21.1/cockroachdb-operator-instance-openshift.png' | relative_url }}" alt="OpenShift OperatorHub" style="border:1px solid #eee;max-width:100%" />

-1. Make sure **CockroachDB Version** is set to an Operator-supported version.
-For a list of compatible image names, see the [Operator deployment definition](https://github.com/cockroachdb/cockroach-operator/blob/master/manifests/operator.yaml) on GitHub.
+1. Make sure **CockroachDB Version** is set to an valid CockroachDB version.
+For a list of compatible image names, see `spec.containers.env` in the [Operator manifest](https://github.com/cockroachdb/cockroach-operator/blob/f096daf45086136387a75092c0763689cb2a5b59/manifests/operator.yaml) on GitHub.

 1. This will open the **Create CrdbCluster** page.
 By default, this deploys a 3-node secure cluster.
 Leave the other fields unchanged and click **Create**.